The Residence

 There are, quite appropriately, bright colors, twisty, mind-bending tracks that appear out of thin air, flame-admitting boosters and allllll of the Hot Wheels vehicles that you can possibly imagine.

-With each 20-ish minute episode, the racers get to choose a new car with which to race and then they’re off, learning how to work together, problem solve and truly understand that perseverance and friendship are more important than winning.
+With each 20-ish minute episode, the racers get to choose a new car with which to race and then they’re off, learning how to work together, solve problems and truly understand that perseverance and friendship are more important than winning.
 (Although winning is always fun too.)

-This show has a few snarky attitudes and the occasional joke that borders on potty-humor.
-But overall it’s filled with lessons on cooperation, kindness and integrity–along with pulse-pounding music and enough stunts to satisfy the little thrill seekers in your home.
+This show has a few snarky attitudes and the occasional joke that borders on potty humor.
+But overall, it’s filled with lessons on cooperation, kindness and integrity—along with pulse-pounding music and enough stunts to satisfy the little thrill seekers in your home.

 Racers Coop, Spark, Mac, Brights, Sidecar and Axle compete to see who will become the next Hot Wheel Racer.